kubre/TaxGlobe/README.md

 -   `(30/jun 09:45am)` Addded ability to add images in CKEditor
 -   `(30/jun 11:56am)` Social Share added
 -   `(01/jul 00:32am)` Added comments with pagination for post and comments and replaced FeedController with FeedPage component
+-   `(08/jul 10:40pm)` Finalized register
+-   `(08/jul 10:40pm)` Added User card and follow system
+-   `(09/jul 08:58pm)` Added ability to like and count on like & comment, added index in previous migrations

 ## :rocket: Feature List